twbs/bootstrap/README.md

-TWITTER BOOTSTRAP
+FACEBOOTSTRAP
 =================

+Facebootstrap is a toolkit for kickstarting CSS for the development of facebook apps.
+It is based on Twitter's excellent Bootstrap.
-Bootstrap is Twitter's toolkit for kickstarting CSS for websites, apps, and more.
-It includes base CSS styles for typography, forms, buttons, tables, grids, navigation, alerts, and more.
+Just as this, it includes base CSS styles for typography, forms, buttons, tables, grids, navigation, alerts, and more.
+However, these are all styled in colors reminiscing facebook's UI.
+There are two 12-column grids included, one for 520px (fan-page), the other one for 760px (standalone app).

-To get started -- checkout http://twitter.github.com/bootstrap!
+To get started -- checkout http://ckrack.github.com/facebootstrap!

 Usage
 -----

-You can use Twitter Bootstrap in one of two ways: just drop the compiled CSS into any new project and start cranking, or run LESS on your site and compile on the fly like a boss.
+You can use Facebootstrap in one of two ways: just drop the compiled CSS into any new project and start cranking, or run LESS on your site and compile on the fly like a boss.

 Here's what the LESS version looks like: